-Multi-Family Dialectical Behavior Therapy (MF-DBT)
+Dialectical Behavior Therapy for Adolescents (DBT-A)

 Emotional dysregulation